Virginia

 Registration Deadlines

-• The voter registration deadline for the Virginia State Assembly General Election is Mon Oct 16, 2023.
+• The voter registration deadline for the Virginia State Senate District 32 Special Election is Submitted by Tue Dec 31, 2024.

 How to Check Your Registration: Voters can determine whether they are registered to vote at the following link: Am I Registered?.